 Errors concerning accuracy of employer´s requirements

 Since 2005 the World Bank and some other multilateral development banks have published the so-called Red Book harmonised version, which has been made part of the SBDW of the Bank.
 The World Bank has decided to modify the FIDIC Red Book 1999 for its proper purposes.
 Some of the changes are of less importance, some seem to have an impact on the allocation of contractual risks (compare Hök, The FIDIC Red Book “Harmonised Version” as a Variation of the FIDIC Red Book 1999 and the Standard Bidding Formulas of the World Bank Bidding Documents 2005, ICLR 2006, 405 ff.).
 The World Banks has already changed the Red Book twice, first in march 2005 and second in may 2006.
-The current versions are those of June/August 2010 and 2012.
+The last versions are those of June/August 2010 and 2012.
+The World Bank and other multilateral funding institutions do not intend to launch a new version therof and have signed licence agreemets with FIDIC on the 2017 edition.
+The SBDs refer to FIDIC 2017 / FIDIC Gold Book / Emerald Book with ou without SEA and SH requirements.

-It becomes obvious that contract assessment is an important thing.
-It can avoid expensive lessons learnt and disputes.
+It becomes obvious that contract assessment and management skills are an important things.
+Both can avoid expensive lessons learnt and disputes.
 Avoiding disputes is a value as such because handling disputes is expensive and takes a lot of time.
-FIDIC supports dispute avoidance by providing for permanent Dispute Adjudication Boards or Dispute Avoidance and Adjudication Boards.
+FIDIC supports dispute avoidance by providing for permanent Dispute Adjudication Boards or Dispute Avoidance and Adjudication Boards (FIDIC 2017).
 Permanent DAB´s may help to prevent and avoid disputes.
-It is beyond doubt that an effective risk management provides a greater understanding of the project objectives and the risks facing the achievement of those objectives.
-It should also be commonplace that an effective dispute avoidance concept supported by a standing DAB is a helpful means of risk management.
+It is beyond doubt that an effective risk management presupposes a good understanding of the project objectives and the risks facing the achievement of those objectives.
+It should also be commonplace that an effective dispute avoidance concept supported by a standing DAB / DAAB is a helpful means of risk management.

 The author has published various articles on the subject matter: